 Police dog handlers are members of specialized units in law enforcement that work with canine counterparts to accomplish tasks such as apprehending criminals and detecting explosives, contraband and drugs.
 Because police dogs almost always live with their handlers, only officers who genuinely love animals and have a high interest in working as canine team members would thrive in this position.
 K-9 handlers usually earn more money than officers of similar rank due to extra responsibilities and training.

 Education and experience requirements can vary by law enforcement agency.
 Regular training is common for police dog handlers and their canine partners; police dog handlers are issued specialized training and practice tools like a bite suit.
 Police work can be physically and mentally stressful; this occupation also has a higher-than-average rate of on-the-job injury.
 Police dog handlers can expect shift work, including holidays.
 They can also expect to be offered or assigned overtime.

-|Degree Level||High school diploma, but associate's or bachelor's degree required by some departments*|
+|Degree Level||High school diploma; associate's or bachelor's degree required by some departments|

-|Degree Fields||Law enforcement or criminal justice*|
+|Degree Field||Law enforcement or criminal justice|

 |Experience||Law enforcement experience as well as experience working with animals|

 |Key Skills||Ability to multi-task, good communication skills, judgment and leadership skills, training in specialized equipment for K-9 handlers|

 |Additional Requirements||Physical strength and stamina|

-Sources: *U.S. Bureau of Labor Statistics; **Montebello Police Department K-9 Services Division.
+Sources: U.S. Bureau of Labor Statistics; Montebello Police Department K-9 Services Division

 For many local and state law enforcement positions, only a high school education is required.
 In high school, students may want to focus on personal fitness through physical education classes and joining a sports team.
 Students may also want to consider taking foreign language classes in German.
 Police dogs are often obtained from Germany and their commands may be given in their native language.